NdagiStanley/vue-django/docs/README.md

 $ python manage.py runserver 0.0.0.0:8000
 ```

-The 6 commands above are contained in the `deploy.sh` so running the script is as good as running the aforementioned commands:
+The 6 commands above are contained in the `server.sh` so running the script is as good as running the aforementioned commands:
 ```
-$ ./deploy.sh
+$ ./server.sh
 ```

 Open the app at [localhost:8000](localhost:8000)